 Please follow these links to our Politics and Apprentice pages and read this information carefully to make sure that you feel comfortable applying for an apprenticeship at Laughing Stock Farm.
+We are certified organic, and we take the certification process very seriously.
 We view farming as a socially responsible business and our goal is to produce the best tasting fresh food we can at a reasonable price for our local community.

 Please note that these are paid positions.
 Your pay will be hourly and commensurate with your experience.

 Description.
 The Work Generally May Include:

 Everything necessary for the operation of the business,

 Soil prep and maintenance,

 Installation, maintenance, moving, and dismantling of season extension structures,